TovarishFin/crypto-wedding-sol-cli/README.md

 # crypto_wedding_cli

 This is a command line interface (CLI) to interact with the crypto wedding program on Solana.
+The CLI was built using [clap](https://github.com/clap-rs/clap).

 ## Installation

 - clone this repo
 - `cargo install --path .`
+- call using `crypto_wedding_cli` from your terminal

+The repo can also be used without installing by calling `cargo run -- <cli-command-here>`.

 ## Usage